Rage-baiting: Etymology, definitions and related terms

-Rage-farming (or rage-seeding) derives from the concept of "farming" rage; planting metaphorical seeds which cause angry responses to grow.
-It is a form of clickbait, a term used since c.
-1999, which is "more nuanced" and not necessarily seen as a negative tactic.
-The term rage bait, which has been cited since at least 2009, is a negative form of click-baiting as it relies on manipulating users to respond in kind to offensive, inflammatory "headlines", memes, tropes, or comments.
+The term rage-farming (or rage-seeding) derives from the metaphor of "farming" rage—planting seeds that cause angry responses to grow.
+It evolved from clickbait, a term used since c.
+1999, which encompasses broader content designed to generate clicks and is not necessarily viewed negatively.
+The specific term rage bait has been documented since at least 2009 and represents a particularly manipulative form of clickbait that relies on deliberately offensive or inflammatory content.
+A 2016 article characterized rage-bait as "clickbait's evil twin."